AreaLayer/Circle/README.md

 User id: user id is the Storm id of the user.
 Git Pull request:
-Initiate a fetch request by sending a private message to a Storm user that represents a GitServerCircle Get requested data from NGitServerCircle  in the form of private Storm Do local merge “regularly”
+Initiate a fetch request by sending a private message to a Storm user that represents a GitServerCircle Get requested data from GitServerCircle  in the form of private Storm Do local merge “regularly”
 Push by sending Storm messages to theGitServerCircle Storm Id